openSUSE/obs-landing/_posts/development/2023-11-30-introducing-build-status-refresh-and-other-insights-in-our-request-page.md

 ￼
 ### Pay Attention to the Conversation Between People

-We've made the conversation items created by OBS itself a bit smaller, thus less important, to signal that it's not really part of the conversation between the people involved.
+We've made the history items added by OBS itself a bit smaller, thus less important, to signal that it's not really part of the conversation between the people involved.
 Those item's details are also hidden by default.

 ![Comments and history shifts the attention to the conversation between people](/images/posts/2023-11-30/comments-and-history.png)
 ￼